bekk/bekk-christmas/post/functional/functors-redux.md

     }
 ```

-To get the name of a User record we can in Elm use an accessor function which is available for every field defined in a record.<sup>[^accessor]</sup> For the `age` field this function is called `.age` and has the type signature `User -> Int`.
+To get the ag tof a User record we can in Elm use an accessor function which is available for every field defined in a record.<sup>[^accessor]</sup> For the `age` field this function is called `.age` and has the type signature `User -> Int`.
 It takes a `User` type as an argument and returns a `Int`.
 In this case it is the content of the age field.

 Go get the age from a user you would to: